St Monica Choir

 The St Monica Choir was a Maltese polyphonic choir founded in 1964 by Sr Beniamina Portelli.
-The choir was often praised as one of the leading polyphonic choirs in Malta.
+The choir was known for its polyphonic performances in Malta.
 The choir's music repertoire deviated from sacred to popular, early to contemporary.
-It dissolved in 2018, with most of its choristers remaining in the St. Monica Vocal Ensemble.
+In 2018, following the retirement of Portelli, the choir was taken over by two long-serving members, Attard and Vella.
+This transition marked a new phase, during which the choir was rebranded and renamed as the St Monica Vocal Ensemble in 2019.